 Cultural issues also need to be on the radar when planning to implement a digital channel.
 Digital communications break down silos, opening up conversations across locations, time zones and languages.
 Embracing a global, collaborative mindset often means relinquishing a level of control and embracing a diversity of thought and opinions.

 Finally, when preparing a digital communications strategy it’s important to decide how a digital tool will fit into your overall approach.
 In other words, what do you want people to know, feel and do as a result of this tool, and how does this align with your overall communication channel strategy?

 Digital workplaces promote a positive employee experience

 The way we communicate in our daily lives – both professionally and personally – continues to change.
 In many organizations, digital technology is already embedded in the very fabric of how people work.
 Providing the right combination of tools, culture and environment creates a unique and positive employee experience that makes people want to work with your organization.

 By connecting employees beyond the boundaries of their geographies or departments, the digital workplace empowers employees to direct their efforts from the bottom up.
 It allows them to build communities of interest, share ideas, solve problems and collaborate in ways that make sense to them, all while delivering measurable business value.

-Allow your organizations to communicate key information so that people feel informed, motivated, and empowered with a digital workplace.
+These benefits of digital communication in the workplace allow your organization to communicate key information so that people feel informed, motivated, and empowered.
+Digital workplaces can help you achieve that.
 Enabling a great employee experience leads to brand advocacy, happy customers and a successful business and that’s when you’ll really win.